 Eventually, I went to a physical therapist who diagnosed the problem as joint derangement and the sudden inactivity brought on by no longer deadlifting.

-Between sitting long periods of time while writing and no access to strength training, my joint structure shifted in such a way that I recoiled in agony just reaching for a bar of soap.
+Between sitting long periods of time while writing and having no access to strength training, my joint structure shifted in such a way that I recoiled in agony just reaching for a bar of soap.

 Fortunately for me, my PT is a true magician, and after two weeks of hyperextension of my back, I could bend again to the side without pain.